 Most likely, you’re here because something feels off-kilter.
 Perhaps you hear a constant clicking sound when you stretch your joints.
 Or perhaps you don’t have the mobility or flexibility you used to have.
 Or maybe one side of your body functions radically different than another.
 If this describes you, we don’t recommend that you perform any extreme stretches on your own.
 It’s always best to have a chiropractic adjustment FIRST, and consult with your chiropractor and physical therapist prior to stretching.
 We will provide you with a personalized program for stretching that will help your healing process.

-We at North Atlantic Chiropractic believe that stretching properly is a key aspect to maintain your chiropractic adjustment and living a strong, powerful, pain-free life.
+We at North Atlanta Chiropractic believe that stretching properly is a key aspect to maintaining your chiropractic adjustment and living a strong, powerful, pain-free life.

-Our highly trained and qualified staff will help improve your flexibility, range of motion and posture.
+Our highly trained and qualified staff, that will include a chiropractor for sciatica, will help improve your flexibility, range of motion and posture, which will lead to better overall chiropractic care.

 Should I stretch on my own?
 After all, if it feels good, why not do it?